ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 * Change the Good Bee’s name to Golden Bee.
 * Change Faerie to Fairy.
 This includes in-game text too.
 * Change Pegasus Shoes to Pegasus Boots.
 This includes in-game text too.
-* Change all the references of the “Wise Men” to “Sages”.
+* Change all the references of the “Wise Men” to “Sages”, Medicines to "Potions", Blue Pendant is now Wisdom while Red one is Power, and many other text and graphical changes to fit in line with the rest of the series.
-* Change the layout of the Ice Palace to that of the GBA port.
-No more going around the entire palace just to get to the next room!
 * King of Hyrule now has a red outfit instead of green to match the rest of the franchise’s Kings of Hyrule (Like Daphnes Nohansen Hyrule from WW).
 For v5.0, the palette being shared between green soldiers and King of Hyrule has been fixed.
 Thanks to Conn for this!

 * Ice Palace now resembles the GBA version with a new layout.
 In v2.0 this room layout was fixed to have 3 movable blocks in the new section.
 There was one movable block unused in one other Dungeon layout found in Room 240.
 (Why was it there?)

+* Uncensored changes have been included too, as well as restoring some unused content.
+These changes focus on restoring censored content from A Link to the Past (J) and unused content for both ROMs (U and J).
+Some of the new content includes:

 	* Star of David for the Eastern Palace restored (From the Japanese ROM)
 	* New custom hieroglyphs to mimic those of the Japanese release.
 	* Sanctuary doorway restored
 	* Skull Statues restored.
 They appear in the Skull Woods Dungeon.
 	* Unused Zora sign near Zora’s Domain entrance restored.
 	* First warp point has been relocated, it no longer drops you at the very beginning of the Death Mountain, but rather at the left side of the Heart Container you obtain after your first travel to the Dark World for convenience sake.
-* Max consumables for Bombs and Arrows are now 99.
-* New inventory GFX (Optional patch), which gives individual slots to every item, including one per bottle and the shovel is handled as a separate item.
-Ocarina and Golden Bee names have been fixed manually for this release too.

-Please refer to the A Link to the Past DX hack page by qwertymodo and Conn for more information on additional ASM changes over the original A Link to the Past (including L/R Item Switch).
+Please refer to the [A Link to the Past DX](https://www.romhacking.net/hacks/2234/) hack page by qwertymodo and Conn for more information on additional ASM changes over the original A Link to the Past (including L/R Item Switch).

 -------------------